Agency Information Guide last reviewed August 2024

 We are a 'Network Leader' through the provision of the MyServiceNSW Account and as the single front door for government services.
 We lead 'Service Delivery and Reform' through our Service NSW omnichannel and Service NSW Business Bureau.

-More information about Service NSW and its structure is available on our About us section on the Service NSW website.
+For more information about Service NSW and its structure, refer to our About us section.

 Functions provided by legislation